Image by Van Kornegay

-Lee Ann Kornegay graduated from Media Arts at University of South Carolina in Columbia, in 1984 and then jumped into advertising/public relations at Chernoff/Silver for 20 years before venturing into documentaries and events.
+Lee Ann Kornegay graduated from Media Arts at USC in 1984 and then jumped into advertising/public relations at Chernoff/Silver for 20 years before venturing into documentaries and events.

 “Variety is what I enjoy in life.
 It sustains me.
 Documentaries and videos of all sorts fill my hard drives and my favorite work is crafting a story, talking to all kinds of humans and recognizing just a glimpse of their impact.
 I also love listening to structures.
 They have stories too!
 History, preservation, restoration are things I care deeply about whether it is a building, a ballpark or an insane asylum.”